- Democratic Member of the U.S. House of Representatives

 Lawrence also promotes an “antipoverty agenda” that includes raising the national minimum wage from $7.25 per hour to at least $10.10.

-In early 2015, Lawrence objected vehemently when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress about the gravity of the growing Iranian nuclear threat and his “profound disagreement” with the negotiated deal that the Obama Administration was pursuing with Iran.
+In early 2015, Lawrence objected vehemently when Republican House Speaker John Boehner—without first asking President Obama for his approval—invited Israeli Prime Minister Benjamin Netanyahu to speak to Congress about the gravity of the growing Iranian nuclear threat and his strong opposition to the negotiated deal that the Obama Administration was pursuing with Iran.
 While announcing that she would attend Netanyahu’s speech as a show of support for “the close and longstanding relationship we have with the Israeli people and the many constituents I have that support Israel,” Lawrence nonetheless stated: “I profoundly disagree with Speaker John Boehner’s decision to host Israeli Prime Minister Benjamin Netanyahu before a Joint Session of Congress without first coordinating with the White House.
 Speaker Boehner’s actions are not only disrespectful to President Barack Obama but violate established protocols.”

 For an overview of Lawrence’s voting record on an array of key issues during her time in Congress, click here.